skrusche63/spark-arules/README.md

 ## Reactive Association Analysis Engine

+##### Audience discoery & targeting, Cross-sell Analytics, Recommendations, Smart Data Management and more for Elasticsearch and other data sources.

 Association rule mining is a wide-spread technique to determine hidden interesting relations between items in large-scale transaction databases.
 This technique is often applied to data recorded by point-of-sale systems in supermarkets or ecommerce web sites and is able to determine associations of the following kind: